-4.41 Several brownfield sites have either been appraised in the previous study or have been subject to independent development viability appraisals in the past four years.
+4.47 Several brownfield sites have either been appraised in the previous study or have been subject to independent development viability appraisals in the past four years.
 The fact these sites remain derelict and undeveloped is testament to their predicament, namely they are:

-- Adversely affected by specific, yet major site constraints. - Located in relatively low value areas. - Adversely affected by externalities which if they are to pass normal viability tests will require a more mutual and concerted strategy if they are to be built out in the future.
+- Adversely affected by specific, yet major, site constraints. - Located in relatively low value areas. - Adversely affected by externalities which if they are to pass normal viability tests will require a more mutual and concerted strategy if they are to be built out in the future.

-4.42 In summary, the study appraisals reveal that despite changes in the overall market conditions relating to the recovery in house prices as well as increases in build costs, on balance these changes have not materially improved the present position of several brownfield sites.
-As already noted Covid-19 pandemic may give rise to further problems in delivering housing for sale.
+4.48 In summary, the study appraisals reveal that despite changes in the overall market conditions relating to changes in house prices and increases in build costs, on balance these changes have not materially improved the present position of several brownfield sites.
+As already noted Covid-19 pandemic may give rise to further problems in delivering housing for sale - these problems and issue currently remain unseen.
+Concerns have been raised nationally with the supply of building materials to deliver new development, particularly for small and medium sized builders, but many major housebuilders are shielded from supply chain issues.
+The impacts of the stamp duty "holiday" have yet to be understood, but greater clarity will emerge when the subsidies to stamp duty are removed.
+There are a number of economic factor's that could derail a what appears to be a healthy residential market, but currently there are few signs to support a more negative or cautious view of the housing market.

-4.43 From this recent study of viability, it is clear that progress is delayed on some planning applications as applicants contest or challenge the viability of the site to deliver affordable housing requirements.
-The evidence clarifies that all greenfield sites can meet full policy requirements, whilst some of the brownfield sites will not be able to achieve this given the unique problems and/or situation of the site.
+4.49 From this recent study of viability, it is clear that progress is delayed on some planning applications as applicants contest or challenge the viability of the site to deliver affordable housing requirements.
+The evidence clarifies that all greenfield sites can meet full policy requirements, whilst some of the brownfield sites will not be able to achieve full plan policy compliance given the unique problems and/or situation of the site.